craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 	- 4x "Steel Bar" -> Beartrap

 #### Caltrops
+Tiny, 2 Action Cost (UNPACK > THROW)

+THROW: You throw the Caltrops.
+Choose a space within 20 feet of you.
+Make a Throw Skill Check.
+If the result is equal to or greater than 14, you throw accurately.
+Otherwise, choose another space that is adjacent to you.
+The space you chose becomes 'Sharp' until you recover the Caltrops.

+Creation:
+	- 1 Watch spent at 12+ Smithing
+	- Tools with *FORGE*
+	- 1x "Steel Bar" -> 2x Caltrops

 #### Hand Grenade
 Small, 3 Action Cost (UNPACK > PREP > THROW)